 - A description of how your research might have impact on the world at large, of how will it impact beyond the community of scholars (minimum of 500 words);

-- An explanation of how you can achieve these goals within the 3-year term, including evidence of previous successfully completed research writing project(s); and
+- An explanation of how you can achieve these goals within the 3-year term, including evidence of previous successfully completed research writing project(s), if you have any; and

 - An indication of why the School of Law at the University of Aberdeen is suited to the proposed research (e.g. staff expertise, library or archival resources).

 Candidates admitted to PhD study will not be strictly bound by the proposal that accompanies their application.
 Its purpose is to reveal something of the applicant’s preparation and insight.
-During their first months of work doctoral students often adjust their proposals in consultation with their advisors and in conjunction with the research training offered by the School.
+During the first months of work doctoral students often adjust their proposals in consultation with their supervisors and in conjunction with the research training offered by the School.